Jeremy Piven

 Jeremy Samuel Piven (born July 26, 1965) is an American actor and comedian.
-He is best known for his role as Ari Gold in the comedy series Entourage, for which he won a Golden Globe Award and three consecutive Emmy Awards.
-He also played the title role in the British period drama Mr Selfridge, and portrayed Spence Kovak on Ellen DeGeneres's sitcom Ellen.
+He is best known for his role as Ari Gold in the comedy series Entourage (2004–2011) for which he won a Golden Globe Award and three consecutive Emmy Awards.
+He also played the title role in the British period drama Mr Selfridge (2013–2016) and portrayed Spence Kovak on Ellen DeGeneres's sitcom Ellen (1996–1998).

 Early life

 Piven was born in Manhattan to a Reconstructionist Jewish family.
 His parents were Byrne Piven (1929–2002) and Joyce Hiller Piven (née Goldstein; 1930–2025), both of whom were actors and drama teachers.
 His elder sister is director Shira Piven, whom he has described as one of his first acting teachers.

-Piven grew up in Evanston, Illinois, and was graduated from Evanston Township High School.
+Piven grew up in Evanston, Illinois, and graduated from Evanston Township High School.
 As a teenager, he attended Harand Theater Camp in Elkhart Lake, Wisconsin, where he played Bernardo in West Side Story.
 In Illinois, he trained at Piven Theatre Workshop, founded by his parents.
-He also attended Drake University in Des Moines, Iowa, where he departed after his sophomore year to attend New York University's Tisch School of the Arts.
+He also attended Drake University in Des Moines, Iowa, which he left after his sophomore year to attend New York University's Tisch School of the Arts.
 He left Tisch during his senior year to pursue his acting career and is an alumnus of the Pi Kappa Alpha fraternity.
 He spent a semester at the National Theater Institute at the Eugene O'Neill Theater Center in Waterford, Connecticut.

 He has appeared in several films with John Cusack, who is also from Evanston and is a fellow alumnus of the Piven Theatre Workshop (as are Cusack's sisters Joan and Ann).
 Piven and Cusack once shared an apartment and have been friends since high school.